 FCS\MKA\EXT.1.6 The Key Server shall refresh a SAK when it expires.
 The Key Server shall distribute a SAK by [selection: a group CAK, pairwise CAKs].
-If group CAK is selected, then the Key Server shall distribute a group CAK by [selection: a group CAK, pairwise CAKs, pre-shared key only].
+If group CAK is selected, then the Key Server shall distribute a group CAK by [selection: a group CAK, pairwise CAKs, pre-shared key].
+If pairwise CAK is selected, then the pairwise CAK shall be [selection: derived from MKA, pre-shared key].
 The Key Server shall refresh a CAK when it expires.